 Mrs. Hoyos holds a PhD in Geography from Humboldt University, Berlin, with a thesis about the Peace Process with the FARC-EP (1999-2002).

-Deputy Head of Southeast Europe Division
+Deputy Head of Europe and Central Asia Division

 Antje Fritz is working as Deputy Head of Operations in the Southeast Europe Division and is mainly responsible for the management of parliamentary assistance programs in the West Balkan region.